 Easily Boot Windows 11 from USB, fully contained inside a Virtual Hard Disk (VHDx) image file.
 The following process enables you to take a full installation of Windows with you on a removable external flash drive, and then run the Operating System portably at any computer that can boot from USB.

-Windows 11 running on USB from a VHDx image
+Windows 11 Bootable USB inside a VHDx image

-Shown below is the Phoenix LiteOS version of Windows 11 Pro Plus running entirely from a self contained dynamically expandable VHD Image file on the YUMI exFAT formatted flash drive.
+Shown below is the Phoenix LiteOS version of Windows 11 Pro Plus running entirely from a self contained dynamically expandable VHD Image file on the YUMI exFAT formatted flash thumb drive.

 The resulting Windows USB install bypasses Microsoft Windows TPM, CPU, RAM, and storage requirements, so it should be bootable from most modern computers even if they don't meet those minimum requirements.
 The entire installation is stored within a dynamic .vhdx image file stored on an exFAT formatted USB device.
 This enables you to also store and boot other distributions and system tools while continuing to use your removable drive for traditional storage purposes.

 How to Boot Windows 11 from USB

-To install windows in USB and then boot Windows 11 from a USB flash drive we will be using a streamlined, minimal and optimized build offered by Phoenix LiteOS Aka: Windows X-Lite.
-We will use YUMI exFAT to automate the VHD file creation and ultimately make a windows bootable USB.
+To make a Windows 11 Bootable USB we will be using a streamlined, minimal and optimized build offered by Phoenix LiteOS Aka: Windows X-Lite.
+We will use YUMI exFAT to automate the VHD file creation and ultimately make the Windows Bootable USB.
+You can also use this process to "Boot Windows 10 from USB" by using the appropriate LitOS or X-Lite ISO file.

-- First, download the YUMI exFAT Multiboot USB Creator.
+- First, download YUMI exFAT to make a Windows Bootable USB.

-- Step 1: select your USB flash drive from the list, and prepare the drive.
+- (1.)
+Choose your USB flash drive from the list, and prepare the drive.

-Step 2: Select Phoenix LiteOS or X-Lite from the distribution drop list (download the ISO).
+(2.)
+Select Phoenix LiteOS or X-Lite from the distribution drop list (download an X-Lite ISO).